DUI with Property Damage

 - any witness can identify the person who was driving or sitting behind the wheel;

 - the defendant’s statements should be suppressed under the accident report privilege; and

 Attorneys for DUI with Property Damage in Tampa, FL

 After an arrest for DUI causing property damage, contact an experienced DUI defense attorney at the Sammis Law Firm.
 Our main office is in downtown Tampa in Hillsborough County, FL.
 We also have a second office in New Port Richey in Pasco County which is located directly across from the courthouse at the West Pasco Judicial Center.

 The DUI defense attorneys at Sammis Law Firm in Tampa, FL, are experienced in fighting the unique types of cases involving a DUI crash causing property damage.
-These types of DUI cases can involve a breath, blood or urine test or the refusal to submit to testing.
+These types of DUI cases can involve a breath, blood, urine test, or the refusal to submit to testing.
 Related charged often include “leaving the scene of the accident” or “hit and run.”